javierMayol/messageWall/README.txt

 This website uses a SQL-Alchemy database to support user login, user posts, and other functionalities and information about the user.

+Important commands:

+    Uses python 3.7 environment. command line "workon venv" to initiate the environment. command line "deactivate" to logoff the environment.

+    Git supported: Verify you're out of the Python environment, commands above, before executing git commands. git status - tells about changes commited or not git add <file> - adds the file or files that were modified to the branch git commit -m"..." - commits the changes and adds a comment to the log. git log -  logs with all commits done so far

+    vi <file> - view or edit a file.
+To edit click 'i', to exit edit clic 'esc'. quit (in view mode,'esc')
+            :q (quit)
+            :wq (write and quit)
+            :!q (quit with bam, undo changes and quit)

 Tables for Message Wall database:
     +--------------------------------+
     | Tables_in_endlessLoop$comments |